 Plastic and composite pots get expensive with size

 I grow many larger types of vegetables in our garden.
-And it was really hard to find inexpensive larger size pots.
+And it was really hard to find inexpensive larger-size pots.

 But when a pot hits a certain size it seems to be the norm that the manufacturers focus on design over functionality.
 The pots will look really great but often come without drainage holes.
-And even if I want my garden to look nice, function is often more important than design.
+And even if I want my garden to look nice, the function is often more important than design.

 I do not want to pay for an outdoor cachepot or planter.
 I want a functional pot to grow my plants and vegetables.

 And where I live there seems to be an unspoken rule that all pots larger than 30 centimeters (12 inches or about 1 square foot) need to look great.

 Last year we bought a Japanese maple (Acer palmatum) for our garden.
 The tree was delivered in a grow bag.

 This simple incident made me go back and revisit grow bags and I bought a couple at an online retailer.

 It worked great and I could get the size I wanted for a reasonable cost.

 I ended up growing tomatoes and chilis in my new grow bags.
 Not long after my wife confidently stated that she could make homemade grow bags using her Singer sewing machine that would be at least as good as the ones I had purchased.

 To make a long story short, I now know how to make my own grow bags.
 Yes, even I can do it.
 DIY grow bags are not that difficult to make as it turns out.